Dozens dead in clash with Libyan militiamen in Tripoli

 Heavy smoke could be seen rising from the scene in the Gharghur district, where many of Gaddafi's closest collaborators used to live before the uprising.

-At least 32 people were killed and 391 wounded, a Health Ministry official told Reuters.
+At least 32 people were killed and 391 wounded, a Health Ministry official said.
+A Reuters reporter saw the dead body of a girl, aged around 12, whose head had been almost blown off.

 Zeidan denounced the killing of protesters.
 "The demonstration was peaceful and had been permitted by the Interior Ministry, and then the protesters were fired on when they entered the Gharghur district," he said.